flatcar-archive/flatcar-docs/os/using-systemd-drop-in-units.md

+---
-# Using systemd drop-in units
+title: Using systemd drop-in units
+weight: 10
+---

 There are two methods of overriding default Flatcar Container Linux settings in unit files: copying the unit file from `/usr/lib64/systemd/system` to `/etc/systemd/system` and modifying the chosen settings.
 Alternatively, one can create a directory named `unit.d` within `/etc/systemd/system` and place a drop-in file `name.conf` there that only changes the specific settings one is interested in.
 Note that multiple such drop-in files are read if present.